asmit-mit/autonav-ws/src/mapper/README.md

    - Over many updates, the Bayesian method prevents probabilities from saturating too quickly to 0 or 1 unless there is overwhelming evidence.
    - The simple addition method can lead to overconfidence in the map, making it less robust to sensor noise or dynamic changes.

+---

+The mapping node for sim differs in only one aspect.
+We also filter the z value of the points.
+This is to make sure that we are only taking in points which are close to the ground.